13 Questions To Ask Before Buying Church Management Software

 A study to determine the causes of member attrition determined that “people need to be legitimately tied into social groups” to feel like they belong.
-They suggest it may also be important for isolated groups (ex. divorced, singles, youth) to feel like they fit into a group, even if that group doesn’t include the entire congregation.
+They suggest it may also be important for isolated people (e.g., divorced, singles, youth) to feel like they fit into a group, even if that group doesn’t include the entire congregation.

-Once you understand the family dynamics, interests and struggles of your members, you’re able to address their needs through targeted activities, communications and classes.
+Once you understand the family dynamics, interests, and struggles of your members, you can address their needs through targeted activities, communications, and classes.
 As stated in An Agenda for Research on Member Attrition, “It seems to me that what is needed is research that can connect congregational characteristics with individual church dropouts.”

 In other words, a pastor needs to know the characteristics, interests and needs within his own church to determine why people leave.
 The more these needs are understood, the more members feel valued and attrition is halted.
 Software should make it easy for pastors to get these insights into their congregation.

-7. Will the software help me streamline communication for more effective and consistent outreach?
+7. Will it help me streamline communication for more effective and consistent outreach?

-Direct mail can make a visual impact in every home in your community.
-Alert neighborhoods of outreach programs, family activities or special programs.
-When you can efficiently send, track and manage direct mail (and tailor the message to your community) you’ll be able to connect with more people and in more ways.
+Direct mail can make a visual impact as you alert those in your neighborhoods of outreach programs, family activities, or special programs.
+When you can efficiently send, track, and manage direct mail—and tailor the message to your community—you’ll be able to connect with more people, in more ways.

 8. Does it provide ways to send newsletters or updates to my members electronically?

 Blog posts and newsletters are excellent ways to provide members with uplifting messages, suggestions to strengthen faith or family and invitations of help to those who are struggling with behaviors or addictions.

 It’s important that your software is able to address the congregation as a whole or provide private counsel to select individuals.
 Many ChMS have tools built in to distribute this type of communication.
 Other ChMS integrate directly with third party tools that manage, send and track newsletters, surveys and other electronic communication.